ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     $cheese = $driver->find_element('#food span.dairy.aged', 'css');

-By XPATH
+By XPath
 ++++++++

 At a high level, WebDriver uses a browser's native XPath capabilities wherever possible.
 On those browsers that don't have native XPath support, we have provided our own implementation.
-This can lead to some unexpected behaviour unless you are aware of the differences in the various xpath engines.
+This can lead to some unexpected behaviour unless you are aware of the differences in the various XPath engines.

 ===========================  =======================  ==========================  ====================
 Driver                       Tag and Attribute Name   Attribute Values            Native XPath Support